2024 Tokyo gubernatorial election: Perennial candidates

 Perennial candidates Teruki Gotō (left) and Yoshiro Nakamatsu (right).

 The election gained international attention due to the large amount of joke parties and perennial candidates participating, which included 96-year-old inventor Yoshiro Nakamatsu, internet comedian 'AI Mayor', Yusuke Kawai, the self-proclaimed "Joker of Japan" who gained controversy for putting explicit campaign posters with a fully nude image of a gyaru model, which was later removed by the Metropolitan Police Department, and a candidate from the 'Poker Party' who advocates for economic and political reforms through the card game.
 Governor of Tottori Shinji Hirai said in a remark to the Tottori prefectural assembly that the influx of joke and perennial candidates in the election showed that “democracy is at risk of collapse.”

 In Japan, political broadcasts airs on NHK to provide a platform for all candidates participating in an election to present their policies and appeal to voters.
 Each candidate is given a set amount of time to speak, and the broadcasts are scheduled at various times to reach a wide audience.
 In addition to serious policy discussions, political broadcasts often features appearances by joke and perennial candidates who use this platform to engage in unconventional or questionable activities.
 During one of the broadcasts for the election, female candidate Airi Uchino was seen stripping in the middle of her broadcast.
 A separate candidate was seen yelling at the sign language interpreter that accompanied him during the broadcast, causing controversy.

 Makoto Sakurai's campaign vehicle in front of Shinjuku Station.

 Xenophobic comments

 Makoto Sakurai, the Japan First Party candidate, has long been noted for his xenophobia, founding the anti-Zainichi Korean organization Zaitokukai in 2007.
 During a campaign speech in front of Ikebukuro Station, Sakurai accused a 24-hour Chinese store located near the station of hosting "400 Chinese mafias," claiming that the Metropolitan Police Department has confirmed the information, however, this was later denied.
 In the same campaign speech, Sakurai further claimed that public safety in Ikebukuro is "being threatened due to the rise in Chinese immigrants".

-Assassination threats and gaffes
+Assassination threats

 Koike and Renhō's campaign headquarters received a series of threatening letters with death and bomb threats.
 Both campaigns have filed damage reports with the Tokyo Metropolitan Police Department and the incident is being investigated on suspicion of intimidation.